Samsung Galaxy Buds Pro review: Game over for AirPods Pro?

 Ambient mode or Transparency as it’s called on AirPods Pro is a different story — at least with the default settings.
 There’s a discernible difference between the two filtered modes; AirPods Pro’s Transparency is clearer and sounds less fuzzy.
 Half the time I was never sure whether I had the Buds Pro on ANC or ambient mode; I’m never confused which mode I’m on with AirPods Pro.
 The good news is that you can turn up the ambient sound volume using the Galaxy Wearable app; the default “medium” setting is not enough and “high” makes the ambient mode closer to AirPods Pro’s Transparency.
 The “extra high” ambient sound volume pushes ambient mode to the extreme and you will definitely hear more background static and distortion so I wouldn't recommend it.

 There’s a wealth of settings within the Galaxy Wearable app such as an equalizer with different sound profile presets, a gaming mode for reducing audio latency, and more.
 You don’t get this with AirPods Pro.
-Also important to mention: the Wearable app on iPhone is lackluster and missing some Buds Pro feature settings. iPhone users: you’ve been warned.
+Also important to mention: Buds Pro can't connect with the iOS version of the app .
+Samsung has mysteriously dropped support for the app so you can't get any of the advanced settings. iPhone users: you’ve been warned.

 The Buds Pro also supports 360 Audio with Dolby Head Tracking.
 This is clearly Samsung’s answer to Apple’s Spatial Audio feature that simulates surround sound on AirPods Pro.
 If you’ve never tried Spatial Audio with AirPods Pro (or AirPods Max) you really should because it’s really “orgasmic on the ears” as I said in my AirPods Max review.
 It feels like you're sitting in a movie theater with sound coming at you from all directions even as you move your head.